rampallishyam/License-plate-and-face-anonymiser/README.md

-# Blurring faces and license plates in a selected video
+# License plate and face anonymiser

 This repository contains a Python script for performing real-time object detection using the YOLOv8n model and blurring detected objects in a given input video.
 The model model.pt, which you will see below, is implemented using the Ultralytics library and pre-trained with images data from various sources.
 Data annotation was done using the lableImg software.
 More details of the software labelImg here: https://github.com/HumanSignal/labelImg.